-Ideal for swimming, the five beaches of Royan labeled Pavillon Bleu are appreciated for the quality of their waters and for their specific shapes, called conches, which protect them from the winds.
+Ideal for swimming, Royan has five beaches labeled Pavillon Bleu appreciated for the quality of their waters and for their specific shapes, called conches, which protect them from the wind.
 There are numerous water sports and seaside activities.

 The Grande Conche beach is a vast expanse of fine sand located in the heart of the city center, which stretches from the waterfront to the point of Vallières.
 It benefits from the Tourism and Handicap label and provides free tiralo or hippocampus for people with reduced mobility.

 These family beaches offer the advantage of a supervised swimming from mid-June to early September.
-And to stay connected whatever happens, it all benefits from free wifi access.
+And to stay connected whatever happens, they all benefit of free wifi access.
 For even more comfort, rent deckchairs, or a beach tent and sunbathe on one of Royan city beaches.

-By ascending the estuary of Meschers-sur-Gironde to Saint Palais-sur-mer, the coast offers a succession of conches and rocks punctuated with plaice, ideal place of family vacation.
-Further, an ocean of maritime pines borders the beautiful beach of the Grande Cote, on which emerge some blockhouses, vestiges of the second world war.
+By ascending the estuary from Meschers-sur-Gironde to Saint Palais-sur-mer, the coast offers a succession of conches and rocks punctuated with plaice, ideal place for family vacation.
+Further away, an ocean of maritime pines borders the beautiful beach of the Grande Cote, on which emerge some blockhouses, vestiges of the Second World War.

-You will be able to borrow the bike path which will lead you to the Cote Sauvage, vast expanse of fine sand of about twenty kilometers, through the pine forest from where emerges the Lighthouse of the Coubre.
-Surfing enthusiasts come here looking for the thrills of the waves of the Atlantic Ocean, but we recommend you to be very careful to swim outside the supervised areas during the summer.
+You will be able to borrow cycling paths which will lead you to the Cote Sauvage, vast expanse of about twenty kilometers of fine sand, through the pine forest from where emerges the La Coubre Lighthouse.
+Surfing enthusiasts come here looking for the thrills of the waves of the Atlantic Ocean, but we recommend you to be very careful if you swim outside the supervised areas during the summer.